albar965/littlenavmap-manual/en/LEGEND.md

 A click in the map on the active spot of a feature like a range ring removes it.
 The cursor changes to a hand symbol to indicate an active spot which allows to remove a feature by click or remove/edit it in the context menu.

+The display of a map feature class will be enabled if you use on of these mouse clicks.
+A `Shift+Click` will enable display of range rings, for example.
+You can enable or disable visibility in menu `View` -> `User Features` or the toolbar.

 | Mouse | Description |
 | --- | --- |
 | `Single Click` | Show information about all features around the cursor position. |